All postsPost

 1. Pick a fitter who isn't trying to sell you anything

 Honestly the most important step.
-A free fitting at a big retailer is basically a sales process.
-You'll get pushed towards their stock, and asking for an "80/20 list" is going to be a bit awkward because the whole point of the session is for you to leave with a bag.
+A free fitting at a big retailer is basically a sales process, so you'll get nudged towards their stock, and asking for an "80/20 list" gets a bit awkward when the whole point of the session is you walking out with a bag.

-Pay for a fitting at a club pro or an independent fitting studio instead.
+Pay for a fitting at a club pro or an independent studio instead.
 Roughly £80 to £150 in the UK, $100 to $200 in the US.
-They'll be more honest because they're not on commission for any specific brand.
+They'll be straighter with you because they're not on commission for any one brand.

-You're paying for the data and the recommendation, not for the clubs.
+You're paying for the data and the recommendation.
+The clubs can come from anywhere.

 2. Be upfront at the start

-Most good fitters are fine with this.
-They know gear is overpriced.
-They'd rather you leave with the right specs and a happy wallet than the wrong specs and a sulky one.
-You're also basically guaranteeing repeat business when you do upgrade properly in a few years.
+Most good fitters are completely fine with this, because they know gear's overpriced and they'd rather you leave with the right specs and a happy wallet than the wrong specs and a sulk on.
+You're also as good as guaranteeing repeat business when you do upgrade properly down the line.

 3. Ask for the 20% that drives 80% of the gain

-End of the session, ask this directly: "If I could only change three things in my bag, what would give me the biggest improvement?"
+At the end of the session, ask it straight: "If I could only change three things in my bag, what would give me the biggest improvement?"

 For most amateurs the honest answers tend to be:

-- Lie angle on the irons.
-Free or close to it.
-Most pros can bend a set of heads in 10 minutes.
+• Lie angle on the irons.
+Free or close to it, and most pros can bend a set of heads in 10 minutes.

-- The right driver shaft and loft.
-Often a 10 to 15 yard gain on its own.
+• The right driver shaft and loft, which is often a 10 to 15 yard gain on its own.

-It's almost never "you need a brand new bag of TaylorMade Qi35s."
-Specs matter way more than the year on the head.
+It's almost never "you need a brand new bag of TaylorMade Qi35s".
+The specs matter way more than the year stamped on the head.

 4. Get the spec sheet in writing